doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 # Cleaning Plugins
 As you follow the modlist, certain mods are flagged to "require cleaning."
 ESPs sometimes contain dirty references and your job is to squash these bugs.
-You will use two tools for this: TESTool and Wrye Mash's integrated tes3cmd cleaning file.
+You will use Wrye Mash's integrated tes3cmd cleaning file.

->Please note that this may take some time.
-However, cleaning your plugins is absolutely necessary.

 <details>
 <summary>Plugins that require cleaning</summary>